CONSTITUTION OF THE AMERICAN HUMOR STUDIES ASSOCIATION

 VIII.
 3 Election results and the names of officers shall be announced in the newsletter.

-XI.
-1 DISSOLUTION The Association may be dissolved upon recommendation of the Governing Board and a two-thirds majority vote of the members.
-A meeting called for the purpose of dissolution must be announced by mail at least one month in advance.
+- 1 The Association may be dissolved upon recommendation of the Governing Board and a two-thirds majority vote of the members.
+A meeting called for the purpose of dissolution must be announced via email and newsletter at least six months in advance.

-This Constitution was adopted by the Association on December 26, 1975 and revised on December 29, 1991.
-A copy of this Constitution will be mailed to all new members upon joining the Association upon request.
+This Constitution was adopted by the Association on December 26, 1975, revised on December 29, 1991, and revised and voted upon in 2018.
+A copy of this Constitution will be posted to the association website at all times.